 As we continue this analysis, it will be coming increasingly important that the six groups of scales of the universe with no names, be named officially-and-formally by the ISO and CODATA and all their consultative entities like NIST, BIPM, and standards groups within 141 other countries.
 Prior to quantum fluctuations, there are these clusters of measurements that have no name: 10−27, 10−30, 10−33, 10−36, 10−39, and 10−42 seconds.
 As we observed earlier, Planck Time at 5.391 16(13)×10-44 seconds is within the 10−42.
 More…

 Prime numbers: Prime numbers have a key role within encryption technologies today, but one might still ask, “Is that all there is?
 Could primes be playing a more fundamental and pivotal role within the structure of things?”
-We would assign the first 19 primes — 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, and 67 — to absorb the expansion of structures and functions within Mathematical Systems Theory (Also, see the text of that title by Diederich Hinrichsen and Anthony J. Pritchard, Vol. 48, 2005).
+We think so.
+To that end, as an exploration, we would assign the first 19 primes — 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, and 67 — to absorb the expansion of structures and functions within Mathematical Systems Theory (Also, see the text of that title by Diederich Hinrichsen and Anthony J. Pritchard, Vol. 48, 2005).
 Prime elements and irreducible elements, prime ideas, group theory There will be more to come.

 Two values for the Hubble constant: In lectures and papers, Wendy Freedman is an expert and leading scholar regarding all things related to the Hubble Constant.
 She says, “Our value of the Hubble constant, Ho = 69.8, with statistical and systematic uncertainties of 0.8 and 1.7 km/sec/Mpc, respectively, falls midway between the value obtained from the Planck Cosmic Microwave Background analysis, and that obtained using Cepheids.”
 Freedman has not seen our base-2 scale from the Planck Time, assumed to be the first moment of time, to our current time.
 Nor has she seen the comparative analysis with the big bang epochs.
 She is also unaware of the difference between Notation-202 and the first 201 notations.
 Using the simple logic of this simple model of the universe, the age of the area in the universe being measured will render one result for all images within 2.82+ billion years and another Hubble Constant for all images within areas older than 2.82+ billion years (perhaps as high as 3.2 billion).
 More to come…